cs5500-neu/admin/syllabus.md

 If you are caught cheating I have to report the violation.
 My official policy is you receive a 0 in the course.
 Always remember, if you use any external sources, you must cite them.

 Student Code of Conduct: Students and instructors will follow the following guide for how we conduct ourselves.
 This is to create a respectful environment where everyone can learn.

+## Artificial Intelligence

+In this course, you will learn critical knowledge and skills of software engineering.
+While it may be possible to use commercial tools such as ChatGPT and Claude to complete assignments, doing so will cheat yourself of the needed learning for your future career.
+Given the prevalence of these tools and the temptation to use them, we will structure teaching, assignments, and assessments to appropriately use AI at this stage of your education.

+Excelling at computer and data sciences fundamentally requires learning by doing.
+You will be taught the fundamentals of computer sciences and how to use AI tools productively for computer science tasks.
+AI tools are increasingly used for software development and will likely be part of your co-op experiences.

+My commitment to you is that I will explicitly communicate when it is acceptable, and even advisable, to use AI as part of this course.
+I will also explicitly communicate when you should not use AI to complete assignments.
+The use of AI in Khoury classes will evolve as you move from learning the fundamentals to specifying, designing, and creating complex software systems.
+My commitment is to proactively integrate the use of AI tools as your learning progresses so that, upon co-op and graduation, you are performing at the top of your field.

 ## Make-Up Policy